With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreDel Norte County Behavioral Health is a mental health clinic in Crescent City, CA, located at 455 K Street, 95531 zip code area.
 Del Norte County Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Del Norte County Behavioral Health offers behavior modification, couples/family therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services offered at Del Norte County Behavioral Health include psychosocial rehabilitation services, intensive case management and mentoring/peer support/consumer-run services.
+Del Norte County Behavioral Health offers behavior modification, cognitive behavioral therapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+Additional services offered at Del Norte County Behavioral Health include case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn MoreOptions For Southern Oregon Crisis Resolution Center is a mental health center in Grants Pass, Oregon, located at 320 Sw Ramsey Avenue, 97527 zip code.
 Options For Southern Oregon Crisis Resolution Center provides telemedicine/telehealth and residential treatment.
-Options For Southern Oregon Crisis Resolution Center offers trauma therapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+Options For Southern Oregon Crisis Resolution Center offers dialectical behavior therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and young adults.
 Options For Southern Oregon Crisis Resolution Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
-More services available at Options For Southern Oregon Crisis Resolution Center include mentoring/peer support/consumer-run services, case management and family psychoeducation.
+More services available at Options For Southern Oregon Crisis Resolution Center include mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.